MicrosoftDocs/dynamics-365-project-operations/articles/environment/dsr-rights-requests.md

 After you've found Customer Data containing personal data that is potentially responsive to a DSR, it is up to you and your organization to decide which data to provide to the data subject.
 You can provide them with a copy of the actual document, an appropriately redacted version, or a screenshot of the portions you have deemed appropriate to share.
 For each of these responses to an access request, you will have to retrieve a copy of the document or other item that contains the responsive data.
 When providing a copy to the data subject, you may have to remove or redact personal information about other data subjects and any confidential information.

 Customer data within Dataverse can be exported using the comprehensive entity export capabilities.
 Customer data can be exported to a static Excel file to facilitate a data portability request.
-Using Excel, you can then edit the personal data to be included in the portability request and then save as a commonly used, machine-readable format such as .csv or .xml.
+Using Excel, you can then edit the personal data to be included in the portability request and then save it as a commonly used, machine-readable format such as .csv or .xml.
 Records also can be exported via the [Microsoft Dataverse Web API](https://learn.microsoft.com/powerapps/developer/data-platform/webapi/overview).

 Customer data in the finance and operations architecture can be exported using the comprehensive entity export capabilities.
 Using [Data management and integration entities](https://learn.microsoft.com/dynamics365/fin-ops-core/dev-itpro/data-entities/data-management-integration-data-entity), the Tenant Admin may utilize provided entities, create new, or extend existing, entities for a repeatable personal data export to Excel or a number of other common formats using [Data import and export jobs](https://learn.microsoft.com/dynamics365/fin-ops-core/dev-itpro/gdpr/gdpr-guide#the-person-search-report).
 Alternatively, many lists can be exported to a static Excel file to facilitate a data portability request.
 When customer data is exported to Excel, you can then edit the personal data to be included in the portability request and then save the file as a commonly used, machine-readable format such as .csv or .xml.
 You may also consider using the [Person search report](https://learn.microsoft.com/dynamics365/fin-ops-core/dev-itpro/privacy/privacy-extend-person-search-report) to provide the data subject with data that you've classified as personal data.